 Mohawk Sports Complex ($3,500,000): Improves parking and access to the City of Tulsa’s Mohawk Sports Complex, maximizing the potential for high-economic impact sports tournaments.

-BMX USA National Headquarters ($15,000,000): In partnership with Tulsa County, funds construction of an Olympic training center for BMX athletes and national headquarters for BMX USA at the former Drillers Stadium.
-This project is projected to generate more than $11 million and 100 events over five years.
+BMX USA National Headquarters ($15,000,000): Funds construction of an Olympic training center for BMX athletes and national headquarters for BMX USA at the former Evans-Fintube site.
+This project is predicted to generate more than $11 million and 100 events over five years.

 OSU-Tulsa Innovation Center (University Center at Tulsa Authority) ($3,600,000): Provides partial funding for site acquisition and preparation for the OSU-Tulsa Innovation Center, which will allow private companies to work with OSU researchers to develop projects in highly technical fields like aerospace and advanced manufacturing.
 The Innovation Center will be a part of a larger commercial development just north of downtown.